LLNL/llnl.github.io/README.md

 #### Tips

-The gems in your sourcefile are open source projects that get update frequently.
+The gems in your sourcefile get updated frequently.
 It is a good idea to occasionally run `bundle update` from with your project's root directory to make sure the sotware on your computer is up to date.

 ### Contact